micnncim/speakerdeck-searcher/README.md

 # speaker-deck-searcher

-The CLI searcher for Speaker Deck.
+The CLI searcher for [Speaker Deck](https://speakerdeck.com).

 Currently support only searching user stared decks.
+This tool searches decks by a query word for titles (e.g. Kubernetes).

 ## Installation